AI Workshop: learn to build apps with AI →

 const req = new Request('/api/todos')

-And exposes several methods including json(), text() and formData() to process the body of the request.
+It also exposes methods such as json(), text(), and formData() to read the body of the request.

 The full API can be found at https://developer.mozilla.org/docs/Web/API/Request